TejveerSingh13/ML-AI-python/README.md

 **Kernals** are used to project our points to a higher dimantion where it can be then seperated by a hyperplane.
 To avoid this expensive computation we use something knwon as Kernel Trick.
 In kernel trick we use Dot Product **(similarity)** a . b = |a||b|cos(@)
 Can use gridSearchCV for various values of C <- Soft Boundry and Gamma <- for kernal trick
+**SVM most fo the time do NEEED grid search to find the best parameter!!**

 ## Naive Bayes and NLP
 It follows the Bayes expresssion in probablity where A and B are events : $` P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)} `$